-Wits tabulates the points score for all subjects on the following basis:
+Wits tabulate the points score for all subjects on the following basis:

-- That English must be taken either as Home Language or as 1st Additional Language.
+- English must be taken either as Home Language or as 1st Additional Language.

 - Mathematics is compulsory for all numerate programmes in Engineering and the Built Environment, Commerce, Law and Management, and Science.

 - Maths Literacy is accepted for some degrees (see Admission Requirements (NSC)).